squer-solutions/BFS-rust/5_hangman/README.md

 - The game should display the letters that have been guessed
 - The game should display the number of attempts remaining
 - The game should display a message if the player wins or loses
+- The game should "render" its content to the console from a separate thread